تحلیل اقتصادی تعامل مسؤولیت مدنی مداخلهگر ثالث در نقض قرارداد و انجام عین تعهد؛ مطالعه تطبیقی در حقوق آمریکا و ایران

 عنوان مقاله [English]

-An Economic Analysis of the Interaction Between Third-Party Liability in Breach of Contract and Specific Performance: A Comparative Study of United States and Iranian Law
+An Economic Analysis of the Interaction between Third-Party Liability for Breach of Contract and Specific Performance: A Comparative Study of United States and Iranian Law

 نویسندگان [English]